alphagov/govuk-developer-docs/source/manual/alerts/email-alert-api-unprocessed-work.html.md

 * Check the [Email Alert API Technical dashboard] for performance issues.

-If all else fails, you can try running the work manually from a console, similarly to [the automatic recovery worker](https://github.com/alphagov/email-alert-api/blob/2f3931ac1ca25fe8c79b2405af98d1de55e1d47b/app/workers/recover_lost_jobs_worker/unprocessed_check.rb#L13), but using `new.perform` instead of `perform_async`.
+If all else fails, you can try running the work manually from a console.
+[The automatic recovery worker](https://github.com/alphagov/email-alert-api/blob/2f3931ac1ca25fe8c79b2405af98d1de55e1d47b/app/workers/recover_lost_jobs_worker/unprocessed_check.rb#L13) code is a good example of how to do this, but you will need to use `new.perform` instead of `perform_async`.

+> A digest run may be "complete" - all work items generated, all work items processed - but not marked as such.
+In this case, you will need to use slightly different commands to investigate the incomplete run:
+>
+> ```ruby
+> # find which digests are "incomplete"
+> DigestRun.where("created_at < ?", 1.hour.ago).where(completed_at: nil)
+>
+> # try manually marking it as complete
+> DigestRunCompletionMarkerWorker.new.perform
+> ```

 [Sentry]: https://sentry.io/organizations/govuk/issues/?project=202220&statsPeriod=6h
 [a custom message]: https://github.com/alphagov/email-alert-api/blob/master/docs/api.md#post-messages